ZhulinskiiDanil/tjs-utils/README.md

   ]
 }, 'foo')

-// Alose you can use that method like this utils.object.excludeFields({
+// Also you can use that method like this utils.object.excludeFields({
   foo: 1, bar: 2, baz: 3
 }, 'foo', 'bar') // { baz: 3 }